All Episodes

 Robert, we do not do ridiculous crap.

-Damn right I did because he's off.
+Damn right I did because he's off and you expect Americans to go wow.

 And you better enjoy this as much as you can.

-You and the case.
+You and the president.

 Because Mrs. Clinton may get the nomination away from your guy.

-If this man is so bad as racist as this country is, it should have been a piece of cake to bring that brother down with Jeremiah Wright.
+If this man is so bad, as racist as this country is, it should have been a piece of cake to bring that brother down with Jeremiah Wright.

 I did not put any words in Jeremiah Wright's mouth.

-Oh, Robert, I want you to listen to me.
+Robert, I want you to listen to me.

 Waste of time.